lucas-mior/clipsim/README.md

 clipsim is a simple X11 clipboard manager written in C.
 It retrives clipboard text when the window owning it is closed, and keeps a clipboard history.
-Images are ignored.
+If an image is detected, it is saved in `/tmp`, and the respective filename is saved on history.
-The primary and secondary selection buffers are also ignored.
+The primary and secondary selection buffers are ignored.
 When copying text equal to some previous text, the history order is updated so that each entry is unique in the history.